jaspector

 Township checklist lists additions, agricultural buildings, bathroom remodels, basement finishes, carports, new or modified decks, door or window size changes, fireplaces, gazebos, new houses, new garages, roof truss work, pools, sheds, and steps.

+Not all construction work requires a permit in Georgetown Township, MI.
 The following work is generally exempt: Adding, replacing, or removing concrete or asphalt, except possible right-of-way permits through Ottawa County Road Commission; Landscaping; Painting or wallpaper; Playsets or playhouses; Replacing doors of the same size; Replacing flooring; Replacing roof shingles; Replacing siding; Replacing windows of the same size.
+When in doubt, confirm with the local building department before starting work.